Why Adult Children 'Divorce' Their Parents

 Reasons for Estrangement

-Reasons for conflicts between parents and adult children vary.
+The reasons for conflicts between parents and adult children vary.
 Some adult children have severed relationships with parents due to traumatic childhoods: They were abused or grew up with parents whose drug or alcohol addictions interfered with their parenting.

-Parents and children live for many years in a specific relationship, with parents in charge.
+Parents and children live for many years in a specific relationship—with parents in charge.
 Parents sometimes have difficulty giving up that construct.
 When adult children say that their parents don't see them as adults, they are sometimes correct.
 Many times parents persist in giving unwanted advice.
 Voicing disapproval of a child's spouse, finances, job, or lifestyle can definitely cause conflict.

 When children make choices that aren't consistent with their parents' values, the parents sometimes say, "We didn't raise you that way."
 They have trouble acknowledging that grown children are responsible for developing their own moral compasses.